AdityaSingh44/Dashboard/README.md

-# Assignment Workflow Portal
+# Dashboard Workflow Portal

-A comprehensive web application built with React.js and Node.js that provides a complete assignment management system for teachers and students.
+A comprehensive web application built with React.js and Node.js that provides a complete management system for teachers and students.
 The portal features role-based authentication, workflow-driven assignment states, and a responsive user interface.

 ## 🚀 Features